galenhuntington/hpre/README.md

 problems.

-All features I seriously considered for `hpre` have now been implemented, so no additions are planned any time soon.
+All features I seriously considered for `hpre` have now been implemented, so no additions are planned any time soon, although some of the existing features may continue to be refined.

 ##  Installation and use